avioconsulting/ess-maven-plugin/README.md

 ### Purging

 You can force deletion of ALL ESS data by running with the property `ess.clean.everything.first` on the Maven command line.

+## Limitations

+## Changing the web service type

+If you change the web service type (e.g. from 2 way synchronous to 1 way), the job definition gets updated but not the job request.
+You'll need to manually delete the job requests (including the parent requests) and then run again.
+The code for the plugin could be altered to detect if the job type is changing and then cancel and resubmit the request.